GiudiceVitor/pytorch_boilerplate/README.md

     - [losses.py](source/losses.py): contains the losses and metrics used to train and evaluate the model.
     - [project.py](source/project.py): is the main file of the source code.
 Contains the training loop, evaluation and prediction subroutines, model compilation, etc.
     - [callbacks.py](source/callbacks.py): contains the callbacks of the project.
 This is the main form of altering the training loop.
 Here should lie classes for logging, scheduling the learning rate, changing parameteres mid-training, etc.
 - **notebooks**: here lies the experimental notebooks.
-Here you can find [test.ipynb](notebooks/test.ipynb), a notebook with the basic testing of the project on the MNIST dataset
+Here you can find [test.ipynb](notebooks/test.ipynb), a notebook with the basic testing of the project on the MNIST dataset.
+This dataset can be found [here](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).